![]() | |

 The 1776 will of Hugh Roberts #879 is similar: Rather than emancipate his one slave, Hugh instead bequeaths "the labor of my negro, Toby" to his wife as long as she lives and after that, Toby is given the choice of which of Hugh's sons he wants to live with.

-387 & 388 - Andrew Beal b.
-1685; d.
-1762 and Rachel Bates b.
-1696; d.
-1780 Both were born and died in Hingham, MA
+387 & 388 - Andrew Beal b.1685; d.1762 and Rachel Bates b.1696; d.1780 Both were born and died in Hingham, MA

-389 & 390 - Chasling Worrick b.
-1697; d.
-1749 and Hester Bates b.
-1697; d.
-1739 Both were born and died in Hingham, MA
+389 & 390 - Chasling Worrick b.1697; d.1749 and Hester Bates b.1697; d.1739 Both were born and died in Hingham, MA

 Chasling, a shoemaker, died of drowning at age 52 while fetching water.

-391 & 392 - John Lyman (younger) b.
-1660; d.1740 in Northampton and Mindwell Sheldon b.
-1665; d.
-1735 in Northampton
+391 & 392 - John Lyman (younger) b.1660; d.1740 in Northampton and Mindwell Sheldon b.1665; d.1735 in Northampton

-Though we are not his direct descendants, Mindwell's older brother John (your 7G granduncle) was a hero of the Deerfield story--or at least its aftermath:
+Mindwell's older brother John (your 7G granduncle) was a hero of the Deerfield story--or at least its aftermath:

 Like quite a few other men among our Puritan ancestors, Samuel was a deacon of the church, and he is usually identified with that title in the records.

 395 & 396 - Capt.
-Roger Clapp b.
-1684 Northampton, d.
-1762 Dorchester and Elisabeth Bartlett b.
-1687; d.
-1767 - Northampton, MA
+Roger Clapp b.1684 Northampton, d.1762 Dorchester and Elisabeth Bartlett b.1687; d.1767 - Northampton, MA

 Roger has a lengthy, detailed will saved to the online family tree.

-397 & 398 - Waitsill Strong b.
-1677, d.
-1762 and Mindwell Bartlett, b.
-1682, d.
-1741 - Northampton.
+397 & 398 - Waitsill Strong b.1677, d.1762 and Mindwell Bartlett, b.1682, d.1741 - Northampton.

-399 & 400 - Jonathan Wells b.
-1658 Springfield, MA; d.
-1738 Deerfield, MA and Sarah Strong b.
-1656 Hartford.
-CT; d.
-1738 Deerfield
+399 & 400 - Jonathan Wells b.1658 Springfield, MA; d.1738 Deerfield, MA and Sarah Strong b.1656 Hartford.
+CT; d.1738 Deerfield

-Had you known him, you would NOT have predicted Jonathan would die an old man.
-He seems to have been drawn to combat from an early age, and he lived at a very combative place (the Connecticut River frontier) at a very combative time.
+have been drawn to combat from an early age, and lived at a very combative place (the Connecticut River frontier) at a very combative time.

 As he